Yosemite National Park California, USA Travel Guide

 Accesses major park points.

-AN environmentally-a pleasant method to explore.
+AN environmentally-friendly way to explore.

 Valley Loop Trail is a long, flat walk.